wren-lang/wren/doc/site/modules/core/fiber.markdown

 Pauses the current fiber, and stops the interpreter.
 Control returns to the host application.

-To resume execution, the host application will need to invoke the interpreter again.
-If there is still a reference to the suspended fiber, it can be resumed.
+Typically, you store a reference to the fiber using `Fiber.current` before calling this.
+The fiber can be resumed later by calling or transferring to that reference.
+If there are no references to it, it is eventually garbage collected.

+Much like `yield()`, returns the value passed to `call()` or `transfer()` when the fiber is resumed.

 ### Fiber.**yield**()

 Pauses the current fiber and transfers control to the parent fiber.
-"Parent" here means the last fiber that was started using `call` and not `run`.
+"Parent" here means the last fiber that was started using `call` and not `transfer`.

     :::wren
     var fiber = Fiber.new {